George Owen Johnson: RCAF Overseas

 In his speech at the 'Waving off' ceremony for Tiger Force, Johnson said:

 "You are now making history as the first British Squadrons to fly across the Atlantic as squadrons.
 This is an indication that in future wars, if wars come, the Canadian Air Force will fly to war as squadrons."

+Decorations and retirement

 He was awarded the Companion of the Bath (Military), the US Legion of Merit (Commander) and the French Légion d'honneur (Commandeur) as a result of his World War II service.
 He retired as Air Marshal in 1947, "Because he is not advantageously employable in his present rank".

 His CB citation read in part:

 "Air Vice Marshal Johnson, as Deputy Chief of the Air Staff, was responsible for the excellent planning and construction of the vast number of stations required for the successful operation of the British Commonwealth Air Training Plan as well as the increased Home War plans."

 Hugh Halliday, the noted RCAF historian, quoted Johnson as saying "It should be clearly understood that Commanding Officers who recommend recognition of the work of their subordinates are much more highly thought of by superior formations than those who do not."